AlexHung123/ai-agent/README.md

 ### Non-Docker Installation

-1. Install SearXNG and allow `JSON` format in the SearXNG settings.
-2. Clone the repository and rename the `sample.config.toml` file to `config.toml` in the root directory.
+1. Clone the repository and rename the `sample.config.toml` file to `config.toml` in the root directory.
 Ensure you complete all required fields in this file.
-3. After populating the configuration run `npm i`.
+2. After populating the configuration run `npm i`.
-4. Install the dependencies and then execute `npm run build`.
+3. Install the dependencies and then execute `npm run build`.
-5. Finally, start the app by running `npm run start`
+4. Finally, start the app by running `npm run start`

 **Note**: Using Docker is recommended as it simplifies the setup process, especially for managing environment variables and dependencies.